 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 When deciding on what to plant in this cup the lovely String of Pearls Plant, aka Senecio rowleyanus, came to mind.
 After all, good china and a string of pearls go perfectly together.
 Also, the fact that it is a succulent plant means it doesn't need to be watered very often so keeping it in a container like this would probably work.
 You could try it with other cacti or faux plants if you don't have a green thumb.

 I have a few teacups that came from my mother, but also several that I've collected at antique malls over the years.
-This pretty rose floral one was a good size for housing a plant.
+I thought the pretty rose floral one was a good size for housing a plant.

-This is a little transplant, I purchased online it already had several "strings" flowing over the sides.
-When it came in the mail, all the little stems where neatly packed inside, and like a fine necklace, you need to carefully untangle them before repotting.
+This is a little transplant, I purchased it online it already had several "strings" flowing over the sides.
+When it came in the mail, all the little stems were neatly packed inside, and like a fine necklace, you need to carefully untangle them before repotting.

-Now for the hanger.
+For the hanger, I used some basic macrame knots.
 I took eight strands of twine about 40 inches long.
 First I tied them to a plastic ring.
 This is what I had on hand but I think a metal key chain ring, or binder ring, would look much nicer.
 Use this ring to hang the plant from a hook.

 Tape the ring to the table and separate the twine into four pairs of two.